stiles/dodgers/README.md

 ![current_standings](visuals/standings.png)

 This repository — which is a work in progress — maintains an automated workflow to fetch, process and store the LA Dodgers' current standings along with historical game-by-game performance records dating back to 1958.

-It also contains batting statistics by player and team for the same period. *Full documentation for this latter category is coming soon.*
+It also contains batting statistics by player and team for the same period.

 The data is sourced from the heroes at [Baseball Reference](https://www.baseball-reference.com/teams/LAD/2024-schedule-scores.shtml) and consolidated into a unified dataset for analysis and visualization purposes only.

 ## How it works

-The repository includes a Python script that performs the following daily operations for team standings by season:
+The repository includes three Python scripts that performs the following daily operations for team standings and batting by season:

+### Sripts

+- `00_fetch_standings.py`
+- `01_create_standings_viz.py`
+- `02_fetch_batting_data.py`

+### What they do

-1. **Fetch current season data**: Downloads the current season's game-by-game standings for the LA Dodgers from [Baseball Reference](https://www.baseball-reference.com/teams/LAD/2024-schedule-scores.shtml).
+1. **Fetch current season and batting data**: Download the current season's game-by-game standings for the LA Dodgers from [Baseball Reference](https://www.baseball-reference.com/teams/LAD/2024-schedule-scores.shtml).
+The latest season's batting statitics for each player also fetched.
-2. **Process data**: Cleans and formats the fetched data for consistency with the historical dataset.
+2. **Process data**: Cleans and formats the fetched standings and batting data for consistency with the historical dataset.
-3. **Concatenate with historic data**: Merges the current season's data with a pre-existing dataset containing records for the 1958 to 2023 seasons.
+3. **Concatenate with historic data**: Merges the current season's data for batting and standings with pre-existing datasets containing records for the 1958 to 2023 seasons.
+4. **Create two basic *standings* visualizations**: Reads the standings archive and produces a multi-series [line chart](/visuals/standings.png) comparing the current season with previous seasons.
+A horizontal [bar chart](/visuals/runs.png) is also produced showing the number of runs produced in each season to the current point for comparison.
+Both rely on the [Altair visualization library](https://altair-viz.github.io/) to create and save the charts into a `visuals` directory.
-4. **Save and export data**: Outputs the combined dataset in CSV, JSON and Parquet formats.
+5. **Save and export data**: Outputs the combined datasets in CSV, JSON and Parquet formats.
-5. **Upload to AWS S3**: Optionally uploads the JSON file to an AWS S3 bucket for further use or archiving.
+6. **Upload to AWS S3**: Uploads the files to an AWS S3 bucket for further use or archiving.

 ## GitHub Actions workflow